bcomnes/homebridge-yoto/README.md

 | `exposeAdvancedControls` | boolean | `false` | Add switches for Bluetooth, Repeat, etc. |
 | `volumeControlType` | string | `"speaker"` | Service type for volume (`"speaker"`, `"fan"`, or `"lightbulb"`) |
 | `debug` | boolean | `false` | Enable verbose debug logging |

+**Note on Client ID:** The default client ID (`Y4HJ8BFqRQ24GQoLzgOzZ2KSqWmFG8LI`) is a public OAuth application that works for all users.
+You only need to change this if:
+- You want to use your own OAuth application
+- You're experiencing rate limiting issues
+- You need custom OAuth settings

+To create your own OAuth app, visit [yoto.dev](https://yoto.dev).

 ## HomeKit Services